Carreau/ipython-wiki/Projects-using-IPython.md

     notebooks in response to file or folder changes and timers.
 Use it to generate automated reports and analysis for experimental data sets, output together with the code that made them.

+-   The [Spyder](https://code.google.com/p/spyderlib/) integrates the IPython Qt console, and IPdb for debugging.
+It also handles the connection to remote kernels.

 In teaching
 -----------